garritfra/garrit.xyz/content/posts/2021-12-21-usetoggle-react-hook.md

 ---
 title: Quick tip!
 React useToggle Hook
 date: "2021-12-21"
-tags: "javascript, react, quick-tip, 100DaysToOffload, web, programming"
+tags: "javascript, react, quick-tip, 100DaysToOffload, web, programming, tech"
 ---

 Here's a useful react hook for situations where you have to keep track of the